 Japanese steel company purchasing Pittsburgh-based U.S. Steel in deal worth nearly $15 billion

-The companies announced the news of the purchase early Monday morning and say that it will be an all-cash transaction at a value of $55 per share, making the total deal worth nearly $15 billion.
+The companies announced the news of the purchase early Monday morning and say that it will be an all-cash transaction at a value of $55 per share, making the total deal worth nearly $15 billion, including Nippon acquiring U.S. Steel's debt.

-As part of the agreement, U.S. Steel will keep its name and headquarters in Pittsburgh and all collective bargaining agreements with the Steelworkers Union will be honored.
+As part of the agreement, U.S. Steel, which was founded in 1901 by Andrew Carnegie, J.P.
+Morgan, and Charles Schwab, will keep its iconic name and headquarters in Pittsburgh and all collective bargaining agreements with the United Steelworkers Union will be honored.

 The companies say that Nippon acquiring U.S. Steel will lead to the combining of 'world-leading technologies and manufacturing capabilities' and that it will allow them to serve their customers better in the United States and around the world.